chaoxu/algonotes/src/matching-with-side-constraints.md

 The main question is want kind of constraints we can add to matching problem, while maintaining the polynomial time solvability of the problem.

-First, we start with the base problem: *bidirected graph capacited $b$-matching problem*, or *bidirected graph degree constrained subgraph problem*.
+First, we start with the base problem: *bidirected graph capacitated $b$-matching problem*, or *bidirected graph degree constrained subgraph problem*.

 $G=(V,E,\chi)$ is a bidirected graph, if $\chi:V\times E\to \{-2,-1,0,1,2\}$ such that for any $e\in E$, $\sum_{v\in V} |\chi(v,e)| \leq 2$.